Jaimeloeuf/SS/spec.md

         - if too verbose, we have autocompleting snippets for that... just use smth like,
             - ifu --> map to, --> if($1 === undefined)
             - ifnu --> map to, --> if($1 !== undefined)
+    - The reason for this is because too many JS code act weirdly because we forget to check for this truthy and falsey values despite the convienience they give us

 ## Control flows